Skip to content

 • Reduce to Most Specific (only for GO annotations): use this option to remove more general GO terms from the results and get only the most specific terms (with the lowest level in the GO DAG).

-• Bar Chart: this option generates a bar display of the percentages of sequences at both, test and reference set, for each annotation of the table (see Figure 4).
+• Bar Chart: this option generates a bar display of the percentages of sequences at both, test and reference set, for each annotation of the table (Figure 3).
+The configuration wizard allows you to select:

-• Dot Plot: this option generates a dot plot, a chart representing 3 dimensions: the annotation term in the Y axis, the gene ratio (Nr Test / [Nr Test + Not Annot Test]) in the X axis and number of test sequences of the set as the dot size (see Figure 5).
+• Bubble Plot: this option generates a dot plot, a chart representing 4 dimensions: the annotation term in the Y axis, the gene ratio (Nr Test / [Nr Test + Not Annot Test]) in the X axis, the Adjustet P-value as the dot color, and the number of test sequences of the set as the dot size (see Figure 4).
+The configuration wizard includes the same parameters as the Bar Chart: